Three6ty1/leetcode-cses/graphs.md

     - For every neighbour of the current email that we created using the mapping, dfs throguh those with the current path
 - Run dfs for every account, skipping it if its visited
 - Append emails to res after dfs with the name

+### Minimum Height Trees
+- Build adjacency matrix
+  - Adjacency matrix will keep track of which nodes have a degree (how many nodes connected to it) of 1 (leaf node)
+- Check for edge case where n = 1
+- Get all the leaf nodes by looking at adjanceny matrix degree

+- The main thing is a BFS where we prune the leaf nodes from outside in.
+- 1 - 2 - 3 - 4 - 5
+- 2 - 3 - 4
+- 3
+- Therefore 3 is the root of a minimum height tree
+- The total node count keeps track of the nodes that we're looking at.
+If this is < 2 then both of these are the root
+- 1 - 2 - 3 - 4
+- 2 - 3
+- For all leaf nodes in this iter
+  - Pop the neighbour of this leaf node
+  - Remove the leaf node from the neighbours adjacency matrix
+  - If the length of the neighbour adjacency matrix becomes 1, it has become a new leaf node
+    - Add to BFS queue
+  - Replace the next iter with the BFS queue
+- Final leave nodes are the minimum sub tree